Pavankattolla/spring-boot-expense-tracker/README.md

 ## 🚀 Features

-- ✅ User Registration and Login using Spring Security (no JWT)
+- ✅ User Registration and Login using Spring Security
 - 📝 Add daily expenses through the UI
 - 📅 Date is automatically handled by the backend
 - ⬇️ Download all expense data as an Excel file